mogumc/KinhWeb-1.0/README.md

 GPL-2.0 license

 ## Warning
-Now version is still developing.
+This version is still developing.
 If you want use this program,please use php version.